 Why is it hard to win Queen vs. Rook endgame?

-- As we can see from the Nalimov’s Tables there is a mate in 30 moves possible in the worst scenario.
+- As we can see from Nalimov’s Tables there is a mate in 30 moves possible in the worst scenario.
 Think about it, sometimes it is hard to find a mate in 4-5 moves, but here it is a mate in 30 (!) moves.
-It means, the player needs to calculate far upfront in order to see it.
+It means the player needs to calculate the far upfront in order to see it.

-- There is also a 50 moves rule imposed by FIDE and USCF, which states that if there is no pawn moves or captures for 50 moves the game is declared to be a draw.
-The stronger side cannot afford try to win twice.
+- There is also a 50 moves rule imposed by FIDE and USCF, which states that if there are no pawn moves or captures for 50 moves the game is declared to be a draw.
+The stronger side cannot afford to try to win twice.

 How to practice this endgame?

 You can play this endgame by setting up your favorite chess engine to play for the weaker side and try to checkmate it in 50 moves.
 It is also a great exercise that improves overall visualization of a chess board and especially the coordination of Rook and King and Queen and King.